Labyrinths (short story collection): Reception

 On the book's release, the journalist Mildred Adams at The New York Times wrote of it, "The translations, made by various hands, are not only good they are downright enjoyable.
 They make it finally possible, after all these years, to give Borges his due and to add North Americans to his wide public."
-In 2012, the novelist Jake Arnott observed in The Independent, "Like many of my generation, I first encountered him in the Penguin edition of Labyrinths, a collection of stories, essays, parables and poetry.
+In 2012, the novelist Jake Arnott observed in The Independent:

+Like many of my generation, I first encountered him in the Penguin edition of Labyrinths, a collection of stories, essays, parables and poetry.
 An excellent compendium, it's a sort of collection of collections which I find a little frustrating (although it mirrors his theme of recursiveness).
 More recently, there has been the reissue of all of his short stories: Collected Fictions, translated by Andrew Hurley.
 But this new translation, commissioned by his estate after his death, has proved controversial.
 The battle over Borges's legacy in English has become as Daedalian as one of his faux literary essays.
-It's hard to know where to begin rereading."
+It's hard to know where to begin rereading.

-The essayist Alberto Manguel writes in The Guardian that, "since the first American translations of Borges, attempted in the Fifties by well-intentioned admirers such as Donald Yates and James Irby, English-speaking readers have been very poorly served.
-From the uneven versions collected in Labyrinths to the more meticulous, but ultimately unsuccessful, editions published by Norman Thomas di Giovanni, from Ruth Simm's abominable apery of 'Other Inquisitions' to Paul Bowles's illiterate rendition of 'The Circular Ruins', Borges in English must be read in spite of the translations."
+The essayist Alberto Manguel writes in The Guardian:

+since the first American translations of Borges, attempted in the Fifties by well-intentioned admirers such as Donald Yates and James Irby, English-speaking readers have been very poorly served.
+From the uneven versions collected in Labyrinths to the more meticulous, but ultimately unsuccessful, editions published by Norman Thomas di Giovanni, from Ruth Simm's abominable apery of Other Inquisitions to Paul Bowles's illiterate rendition of The Circular Ruins, Borges in English must be read in spite of the translations.

 In 2008 the London Society of Authors selected Labyrinths as one of the fifty outstanding translations from the last fifty years.